 - Download Intel's MPI Benchmarks from http://software.intel.com/en-us/articles/intel-mpibenchmarks - ii.
-Untar and change your current working directory to src directory. - iii.
-Edit make_mpich file and set MPI_HOME variable to the MPI which you want to build the benchmarks tool against.
+Extract it and change your current working directory to src directory. - iii.
+Edit make\mpich file and set MPI\HOME variable to the MPI which you want to build the benchmarks tool against.
 For example, in case of openMPI-1.6.4 set the variable as: